virtualq/virtualQ.NET/README.md

 Installation Options:

-- Add the VirtualQNet project to your solution.
+- Add the [project](https://github.com/virtualq/virtualQ.NET/tree/master/VirtualQNet) to your solution.
 - Or use [NuGet package manager](https://www.nuget.org/) to install the DLL into your project.
 Read the [instructions here.](https://github.com/virtualq/virtualQ.NET/wiki/Installation)
 - Or download the [latest release on github.](https://github.com/virtualq/virtualQ.NET/releases)